FunDza staff are passionate about reading and contributing to the social development of our country. See who we are and

 Mignon is the Executive Director of the FunDza Literacy Trust, a position she has held since the Trust’s inception in 2011.
 She is responsible for the efficient and effective management of the organisation.
 She is also a director of Cover2Cover Books, in which FunDza has a shareholding.
 She has a BA (Economics and English) from UCT, and an MBA cum laude (Stellenbosch University).

 Alonzo is passionate about change and development.
-He loves working with youth and seeing people succeed.
+He loves working with youth and seeing young people succeed.
 He has years of experience working administratively in the NGO sector, as well as in underprivileged areas.
 With his strong eye for detail, he is FunDza’s office administrator and technical uploader.
 When not at FunDza, Alonzo can be found public speaking and inspiring others!

 Nandi is passionate about youth and community development as she believes that this is key to dealing with many of the social and economic pressures that South Africa currently faces.
 Previously Nandi was the School Liaison for Siyavula’s Vodacom-sponsored project and has been a researcher for various organisations working in under-resourced communities.

 Ros is FunDza’s content developer.
 She is a writer and editor, who has written two adults novels – The Tin Church and Love Tastes Like Strawberries, numerous short stories, children’s fiction and textbooks.
 She holds a Masters in Creative Writing from UCT (distinction) and a Diploma in Advanced Studies in Publishing from Oxford Brookes University (distinction).

 Sonja Kruse is passionate about building social bridges in South Africa.
 Sonja works part-time for FunDza developing and hosting a variety of reading and writing workshops.
 She also facilitates the Reading for Enjoyment project with False Bay College.
 Her book, The uBuntu Girl, was based on her experiences of travelling the country to find out whether the spirit of ubuntu was alive.

 Financal and Human Resources Manager